Billy Elliot the Musical: Act II

 Billy and his father arrive at the Royal Ballet School for the audition.
 While Jackie waits outside, an upper-crust Londoner highlights the contrast between the Elliots and the families of the other applicants.
 Jackie meets a dancer with a thick Northern accent, who confesses that his father does not support his ballet career, but sharply advises Jackie to "get behind" his boy.
 Billy nervously finishes the audition with a feeling that he did not do well.
 As he packs his gear, he becomes overwhelmed and punches another dancer.
 The audition committee reminds Billy of the strict standards of the school and their zero-tolerance on violence.
 They have received an enthusiastic letter from Mrs. Wilkinson explaining Billy's background, situation and talent/potential; then ask him to describe what it feels like when he dances.
 Billy responds with a heartfelt declaration of his passion ("Electricity").

 Back in Durham, the Elliots resume life, but times are tough and the miners are running a soup kitchen to ensure everyone is fed.
-Eventually, Billy receives a letter from the school and, overwhelmed and fearful, knowing that it heralds the end of the life he has known, informs his family that he wasn't accepted.
-Tony retrieves the letter from the waste bin and discovers that Billy had lied and actually was accepted - the family rejoice.
+Eventually, Billy receives a letter from the school and, overwhelmed and fearful, knowing that it heralds the end of the life he has known, informs his family that he was not accepted.
+Tony retrieves the letter from the waste bin and discovers that Billy had lied and actually was accepted – the family rejoice.
 At the same time, the miners' union has caved in; they lost the strike.
 Tony laments that miners are "dinosaurs", that by the time Billy returns home, all surrounding village's men will be jobless.
 Billy visits Mrs. Wilkinson at the dance class to thank her for everything she did to help him.
 Debbie is sad that Billy will be leaving.

 Billy packs his things for the trip to the school and says goodbye to the soon-to-be-unemployed miners who are returning unhappily to work ("Once We Were Kings").
 Billy says goodbye to his dead mother, who often visits him in his imagination ("Dear Billy (Billy's Reply)").
 Billy breaks the fourth wall and begins to walk down the center aisle before Michael stops him to say goodbye.
 Billy drops his suitcase and runs onto the stage to give Michael a kiss on the cheek.
 Billy then walks back off stage, retrieves his suitcase and walks out toward his future alone.

 The entire cast comes out on stage and calls Billy back to celebrate the bright future ahead of him ("Finale").